 Tuition for the full term is due by the first day of each term.
 UMHB offers a payment plan (at no additional cost) for students who cannot pay in full by the required date.
-Based on the current tuition, the payment plan consists of monthly payments of \$500 per month for a six-month period with due dates as follows:
+Based on the current tuition, the payment plan consists of monthly payments of \$542 per month for a six-month period with due dates as follows:

-- Initial \$500 payment must be made by first day of term (15th). - Subsequent \$500 payments are due by the 15th of each month for the next 5 months.
+- Initial \$542 payment must be made by first day of term (15th). - Subsequent \$542 payments are due by the 15th of each month for the next 5 months.

-To enroll in the payment plan, contact a Bursar's Office Representative at 254-295-4533 or cashiers.office@umhb.edu.
+To enroll in the payment plan, contact a Bursar's Office Representative at 254-295-4533 or cashiers office@umhb.edu.
 Payment or payment plan participation is required by the first day of each new term.

-Access to competencies will be suspended if payment is not received by the 20th of the month.
-During service suspension, students will not be allowed to engage in any academically related activities.
-In order to re-activate account, student needs to contact their Student Success Coach along with submitting the amount of the past due payment.
+Access to the learning management system will be suspended if payment is not received by the 20th of the month.
+During service suspension, a student will not be allowed to engage in any academically related activities.
+In order to re-activate the account, a student needs to contact their Student Success Coach along with submitting the amount of the past due payment.
 Once payment is received, the student's access will be restored by the end of the following business day.
-In addition to service suspension, a \$50 late payment fee may be assessed on the 21st of the month to those students who are either past due in settling their account or not making monthly payments as agreed.
+In addition to service suspension, a \$50 late payment fee may be assessed on the 21st of the month to if a student is past due in settling their account or not making monthly payments as agreed.
+The student's ability to continue in the program will be subject to all other policies and requirements of the MyWay at UMHB program.
+UMHB reserves the right to require payment in full at beginning of each term for any student who has two or more delinquent payments in any six-month term.